-- 1) We present a generalization of speculative execution attacks that goes beyond current Spectre attacks, where any speculative load may pose a threat. - We present a micro-architecture that blocks side and covert channels during speculation in a multiprocessor data cache hierarchy. - 3) We simulate our design on 23 SPEC and 10 PARSEC workloads.
-Under TSO, using fences to defend against Spectre attacks slows down execution by 74% relative to a conventional, insecure processor; InvisiSpec reduces the execution slowdown to only 21%.
-Using fences to defend against futuristic attacks slows down execution by 208%; InvisiSpec reduces the slowdown to 72%.
+- We present a generalization of speculative execution attacks that goes beyond current Spectre attacks, where any speculative load may pose a threat. - We present a micro-architecture that blocks side and covert channels during speculation in a multiprocessor data cache hierarchy. - 3) We simulate our design on 23 SPEC and 9 PARSEC workloads.
+Under TSO, using fences to defend against Spectre attacks slows down execution by 82% relative to a conventional, insecure processor; InvisiSpec reduces the execution slowdown to only 5%.
+Using fences to defend against futuristic attacks slows down execution by 231%; InvisiSpec reduces the slowdown to only 17%.